Causes of Hearing LossHearing Loss in Construction Workers

 Can I claim for hearing loss compensation?

-If you have endured short-term or long term diminished hearing, ringing in the ears or tinnitus due to working on a building site then you could well make a claim for compensation through Mercury Legal.
+If you have endured short-term or long term diminished hearing, ringing in the ears or tinnitus due to working on a building site then you could well make a claim for compensation through Clear Law.
 If you have acknowledged that you have developed hearing difficulties from working on a noisy construction or building site in the last three years, then you may have a claim for compensation.
 You need to contact us as soon as possible either by:

 - Calling free: 0800 122 3036 (24/7)